Hay fever: how to support it naturally

 These nutrients help dampen inflammation and support immune resilience.

-2. Support the gut
+2. Support your gut

 Nourish your microbiota to balance the immune response: